-- 3) The TIMING screen is set to - a.
-TOUCH if the duration or the Events (notes) is simply as long as the Pad is held down, - TIMED when the Events' duration is set in terms of milliseconds or MIDI clocks (governed by the MIDI clock source such as the internal metronome or external clock) or, - c.
+- TIMED when the Events' duration is set in terms of milliseconds or MIDI clocks (governed by the MIDI clock source such as the internal metronome or external clock) or, - c.
 LATCHED which plays the Events and holds them until you hit the Pad again.